Marcell Ozuna Player Props: Braves vs. Angels

-On Monday, Marcell Ozuna (.256 on-base percentage in past 10 games, 56 points below season-long percentage) and the Atlanta Braves face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Marcell Ozuna (.250 on-base percentage in past 10 games, 62 points below season-long percentage), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Brewers.
+He had a one-hit showing in his most recent game (1-for-4) against the Angels.

 Marcell Ozuna Game Info & Props vs. the Angels